Communication and I/O Control

 DI signal

-Software
+Software trigger

 DO signal

-Method 1: Protocol-Based Communication + Software Trigger
+Method 1: Protocol Communication + Software Trigger

 method 1

-Method 2: Run upon Image Update + External Trigger
+Method 2: Run Upon Image Update + External Trigger

 method 2